Flow Meters

 Example 2: Converting Acre-Feet to Acre-Inches

-Left: Dial face with acre feet totalizer.
+We are left: Dial face with acre-feet totalizer.
 Remember to note the multiplier beneath the totalizer.
-In this case, the meter reads “ACRE FEET X .001, so we place a decimal point three places to the left.
+In this case, the meter reads "ACRE FEET X .001, so we place a decimal point three places to the left.
 Acre Feet = 974.602

 Present Meter Reading 974.602 acre-feet